 The Board of Directors has determined that each member of the Audit Committee, Messrs.
-Cook, Dunham, Frierson, and Watson, is financially literate, as that term is used in the NYSE's listing standards, and an "audit committee financial expert," as defined in the SEC's rules and regulations.
+Cook, Dunham, Landgraf, and Watson, is financially literate, as that term is used in the NYSE's listing standards, and an "audit committee financial expert," as defined in the SEC's rules and regulations.
 The Board of Directors has also determined that each member of the Audit Committee meets the independence requirements for audit committee membership mandated by the Sarbanes-Oxley Act of 2002 and incorporated into the NYSE's listing standards.
+Mr. Landgraf became a member of the Audit Committee in June 2005.
+Mr. Frierson, who also met the requirements to be independent, financially literate, and an audit committee financial expert, served on the Audit Committee until August 2005.